bigtiger/Donatello/Readme.md

 ### Goals

-Raphael aims to provide a familiar drawing API similar to Raphael and other drawing libraries.
+Donatello aims to provide a familiar drawing API similar to Raphael and other drawing libraries.
 Since all rendering is done using HTML and CSS, and a lot of effort is going toward optimizing CSS using graphics acceleration in the major browsers, there is the opportunity to do very efficient